muctars/Predicting-Employee-Satisfaction/README.md

 # Predicting-Employee-Satisfaction
 This project aims to use machine learning and statistical learning methods to predict employee satisfaction at a firm, as well as leaning about the factors that contribute to employee satisfaction.
 I visualized each of the model's performance in a confusion matrix to compare how well they did against one another.
-The project in question is in report.html.

 link to report: https://muctars.github.io/Predicting-Employee-Satisfaction/